zalando/skipper/docs/tutorials/shadow-traffic.md

 shadow: Tee("shadow-test-1") && True() -> "https://shadow.example.org";
 ```

-*Note that as of now, we need to increase the weight of the 'shadow' route in order to avoid that the 'split'
+*Note that as of now, we need to increase the weight of the 'shadow' route by adding the `True()` predicate in order to avoid that the 'split'
 route would match the cloned request again.*

 After this, the 'split' route will still send all the handled requests, 10% of the total traffic, to the main